danielabar/meblog/src/markdown/active_storage_form_errors.md

 ```

 <aside class="markdown-aside">
 It's beyond the scope of this post to go in depth on Stimulus.
-If you're not familiar with it, or want a refresher on concepts like targets and values, check out my earlier step-by-step guide <a class="markdown-link" href="https://danielabaron.me/blog/stimulus-copy-to-clipboard/">on building a Stimulus controller</a>.
+If you're not familiar with it, or want a refresher on concepts like targets and values, check out my earlier guide <a class="markdown-link" href="https://danielabaron.me/blog/stimulus-copy-to-clipboard/">on building a Stimulus controller</a>.
 </aside>

-To make use of the Stimulus controller, add the following data-dash attributes to connect the markup to the Stimulus targets and values:
+To make use of the Stimulus controller, we add some data-dash attributes to the form partial.
+These connect the markup to the Stimulus targets and values:

 ```erb
 <%= form_with(model: expense_report, class: "contents") do |form| %>